The Cloud Computing Infrastructure Key Concepts

 - Deployment Software

-It helps integrating and deploying the application on the cloud.
+It helps to integrate and to deploy the application on the cloud.

 It helps to compute resource sharing and provides some services including de-allocation and resource allocation, providing security, and monitoring resources.